Ger 160D1: EROTICISM AND LOVE IN THE MIDDLE AGES, Fall 2023

 class), at any point in the writing process from brainstorming to editing.
 "The CATS Academics Writing Center has tutors available five days a week to help you with your writing assignments.
 We are here Monday through Thursday and on Sundays to help you with any kind of writing for all kinds of courses, from first-year composition to senior reports.
 We are located in McKale's Computer Services Center, just past the lab monitor's station."

 - The final grade will not be curved!
-If you realize in the course of the semester that you are not doing so well, please see me or the grader, or a preceptor, if available, asap.
+If you realize in the course of the semester that you are not doing so well, please see me, the TA, or the grader, asap.
 And I might give an extra credit option for the entire class.

 ALERT: YOU WILL ALWAYS HAVE ONLY 5 SCHOOL DAYS AFTER EACH QUIZ, PAPER, EXAM, ETC. TO ASK FOR A REVIEW IF THERE IS A DISPUTE, FIRST WITH THE T.A. or grader, THEN WITH YOUR INSTRUCTOR.
 SUBSEQUENTLY THE CASE WILL BE CLOSED.